wp-plugins/bp-profile-search/readme.txt

 * In a sidebar or widget area, using the ***BP Profile Search*** widget

-* In your template files, e.g. in your Members Directory page, using the code <br>**&lt;?php do_action (‘bp_profile_search_form’); ?&gt;**
+* In your template files, e.g. in your Members Directory page, using the code
+**&lt;?php do_action ('bp_profile_search_form'); ?&gt;**

-Shortcodes and widgets are standard WordPress features, so I won’t explain their usage here.
+Shortcodes and widgets are standard WordPress features, so I won't explain their usage here.
 Adding the search form in your template files is also very simple, as shown in the following example.

+= Example =

 If you wish to add the search form to your Members Directory page, and you are using the BuddyPress default theme, open *index.php* in the *buddypress/bp-themes/bp-default/members* folder, locate this line: